Dan551Mizrahi/DatasetsTreewidth/README.md

 * `<folder_path>`: The path to the folder containing the hypergraph files (.dat files).
 * `-d` or `--datasets_folder`: (Optional) If this flag is used, the script expects `<folder_path>` to contain multiple subfolders, each containing hypergraph files dataset.
 The script will process each subfolder separately.
 * `-p` or `--dont_print`: (Optional) By default, results are printed to standard output.
 If this flag is included, results will be saved to a CSV file instead.

+**Remember** that there is a default time limit of 3600 seconds (1 hour) for each hypergraph.
+You can easily change this parameter in the function call in `runOnFolder.py`.

 ## Examples: